kaust-library-systems/pyIRTS/README.md

 ## Database Schema

-The system uses the existing IRTS database schema:
+The system uses SQLite with the schema defined in `schema.sql`:

 ### Main Tables